General Support - Debugging mailing issues when you don't receive any emails from the plugin

-How to check what's the issue?
+How to check what the issue is?

-- Probably your SMTP supporting plugin have an option to send a testing email so send it to the different receivers which are using different email providers.
+- Probably your SMTP supporting plugin have an option to send a testing email so send it to the different receivers who are using different email providers.
 Sometimes emails aren't delivered just to your own server.

-- Also try to send emails from your other plugins.
+- Also, try to send emails from your other plugins.

 - If you're not receiving any emails then probably your SMTP supporting plugin or your sendmail daemon is not configured properly.
-Contact with your system administrator.
+Contact your system administrator.

 - If you are receiving the emails but not from our plugin then try to log outgoing emails using a WordPress plugin mentioned in (1).

 - If the emails from our plugin are being properly logged in the outgoing mail log then it seems that your mail daemon or SMTP server is rejecting it.
-Please contact with your mailing provider and ask why the email might be rejected.
+Please contact your mailing provider and ask why the email might be rejected.
 Sometimes the email providers apply a security policy and limit the BCC receivers in order to reject spammers or reject emails with empty "To" header so you can ask also if the server supports sending bulk emails with empty "To" header and multiple receivers in multiple "BCC" headers.